Tuesday, June 29, 2021

 What if truly trying to understand each other is the answer to the big question we ask ourselves?

 I know you've likely heard speeches like this one before.
 But you know what?
-It's worth saying again, even if our modern world conditions you to forget it within hours of reading it.
+I think it's worth saying again, even if we're conditioned to forget it within a few hours.

 Because I believe in this golden rule.
 I believe that if you read this far, you listened to me.
 And that means something to me.
 In return, I will listen to you.
 I will see you.
 I will try to understand you.
 I will show you kindness.
 I will give you benefit of the doubt.

-You will have every opportunity to be your best self in my presence.
+You will have every opportunity to be your best self in my presence without judgement.
 Whether you take that opportunity is up to you.

 I love you and I care about you.